 I chatted with the owner, who showed me before and after photos of the building’s renovations.
 A Seneca resident introduced himself and told me stories of his past while he ate a cinnamon roll and sipped coffee.
 Cornerstone CoffeeHaus is a delightful stop.

-As you walk upon the building’s original wood floors, explore a makeshift saloon, replica schoolroom, and original artifacts for the Smith Hotel, a refuge for riders needing a break.
+As you walk upon the building’s original wood floors, explore a makeshift saloon, a replica schoolroom, and original artifacts for the Smith Hotel, a refuge for riders needing a break.

-PRO TIP: The museum is open Memorial Day to Labor Day, Tuesday through Friday from 9:00 a.m.-2:00 pm and 9:00 am – 1:00 pm on Saturdays.
-To guaranteed a tour, call (785) 294-6655 to schedule an appointment.
+PRO TIP: The museum is open Memorial Day to Labor Day, Tuesday through Friday from 9:00 a.m.-2:00 pm and 9:00 a.m. to 1:00 pm on Saturdays.
+To guarantee a tour, call (785) 294-6655 to schedule an appointment.

 The

-The museum is small, but well organized and includes fire station relics unique to its location.
+The museum is small, but well-organized and includes fire station relics unique to its location.

-PRO TIP: Don’t miss viewing the a model buildings layout, a tribute to Seneca’s days gone by.
+PRO TIP: Don’t miss viewing the model building’s layout, a tribute to Seneca’s days gone by.

 You’ll see graphic panels on points of interest along Main Street, each providing context to the building’s history.
-A self-guided walking tour requires at least 30 minutes, but it will take longer if you’re like me and want to take photos of the architecture while taking your time.

 The well is 34 feet wide by 65 feet deep, and the original pump remains on top of a service platform.
 Tours are available from May through October by calling the

-I was so impressed with the accommodations that I immediately called home to tell others about it.
+I was impressed with the accommodations, so I immediately called home to tell others about them.
 The owners did a meticulous job restoring the two-story space, which includes original wood floors and crown molding, and each room contains framed antique photographs of downtown Seneca.

 Guests climb a tall set of stairs using a self-entry keypad entrance before entering the loft’s entrance.
 A modernized, open kitchen/living concept includes tall windows facing Main Street.
-A full-size laundry room with supplies is located off the the kitchen.
+A full-size laundry room with supplies is located off the kitchen.

-I had my choice of two large bedrooms, and settled on the one pictured below featuring a queen bed with jersey knit duvet bedding.
+I had my choice of two large bedrooms and settled on the one pictured below, featuring a queen bed with jersey-knit duvet bedding.
 Each bedroom included a dresser drawer for personal items and a flatscreen Roku TV.

 After a full day of exploring and shopping downtown boutiques, I spent the evening unwinding in one of the living room’s leather recliners with a glass of rosé wine.

 The following day, I watched the sunrise from one of the swivel window seats pictured above with a tall mug of complimentary coffee.
-As traffic increased on Main Street, I felt sad knowing that I had to check out of my Airbnb and say goodbye to Seneca.
+As traffic on Main Street increased, I felt sad knowing I had to check out of my Airbnb and say goodbye to Seneca.

 The north-central community of over 45,000 people has much to be proud of.
 Daytrippers will be impressed by the downtown area’s thoughtful design and unique businesses with something for every kind of traveler.

 The smell of new books welcomes you as you walk through oversized wood doors into the store.
-The store’s shelves are organized by category while stacks of the latest titles are arranged upon dark wood tables.
+The store’s shelves are organized by category, while stacks of the latest titles are arranged upon dark wood tables.

 But you’ll find more than books at Red Fern Booksellers.
-I was impressed to discover hand-made gift wrap, stationary for sale, puzzles, stickers, and handcrafted greeting cards.
+I was impressed to discover handmade gift wrap, stationery, puzzles, stickers, and handcrafted greeting cards.
 My visit ended perfectly when a butterfly greeted me as I exited the store, a delightful experience.

 Whether you’re in the mood to create a seasonal gift for your home or a complete dishware set, On The Pot provides all the supplies you need to finish the project.

 Be sure to check out their inventory of Julie’s Stickers, a collection of whimsical drawings and sayings, to add to your purchase.
-The owners are in the process of creating five downtown Salina stickers to sell as well.
+The owners are creating five downtown Salina stickers to sell as well.

 PRO TIP: Traveling with family?
-Groups of 10 or more can book the studio for a reduced rate on studio fees with a
+Groups of 10 or more can book the studio at a reduced studio fee rate with a

 From outfits with vibrant colors to unique Cansuelas handbags, the store lives up to its motto, “Be a Little Eccentric.”
-Shoppers searching for day-to-day closet staples will also find what they’re looking for.
+Shoppers searching for day-to-day closet staples will also find what they need.

-The clothing and shoes inventory is constantly rotating for the seasons, and shoppers are guaranteed to find sizes available from XS to XL.
+The clothing and shoes inventory is constantly rotated by season, and shoppers can expect sizes from XS to XL.

 Beautifully upholstered chairs sit adjacent to elegant lamps and candleholders.
 Ornate plates adorn tabletops.
-Framed artwork, figurines, blankets, and garden urns reveal the shop’s distinctly different inventory.
+Framed artwork, figurines, blankets, and garden urns showcase the shop’s distinctive inventory.
 Body products and greeting cards near the register make a fabulous gift for a friend.

 PRO TIP: Browse Baron Mushmouse’s clothing racks for Bohemian-style blouses, dresses, and dark denim jeans.